Welcome to Your New Home in St. Augustine

 Sandy Creek residents truly have it all—a serene community of well-appointed homes in a natural setting that’s convenient to the area’s beaches, restaurants, shopping, entertainment, and attractions.
 Community residents enjoy easy access to Ponte Vedra Beach and Jacksonville to the north, and Crescent Beach and Palm Coast to the south.
 Families come to St. Augustine and St. Johns County for the award-winning schools, several of which rank among the state’s highest.

-There are no CDD fees at Sandy Creek, where prices start in the $400s.
+There are no CDD fees at Sandy Creek.
 Choose from one- and two-story homes that range from approximately 2,025 – 3,075 square feet.
 You can also personalize your new home—selecting your own preferences in everything from your home’s exterior color and finish, to your countertops, cabinets, and flooring—with the assistance of our Design Coordinator in our expansive 1,900-square foot Design Center.

 This quaint community with 1.5 – 2+ acre homesites is nestled along 102 acres of pristine conservation areas, providing privacy and serenity to homeowners.
 Located just off CR-208, these 9 homesites are zoned equestrian properties in a rural setting that is conveniently located just 17 minutes from Jacksonville and 9 minutes from downtown St. Augustine.